Can we help you by talking about euthanasia? We’ll try to talk about:

 You can choose between a low cost general cremation or an individual cremation where your pet’s ashes are collected for you.
 These are then returned in the container of your choice: either a plastic container for scattering or a more decorative ceramic urn or wooden box.
 If you prefer to have the decision made before your visit, you can view the options at AWL Pet Cremations.

 We always stress that there is no right, wrong or normal way.
 Each family or individual is different, will choose the path that they need and will grieve in their own way.
+Click here for information on home pet burial in Australia.

 Can I Trust Pet Cremations?